vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 3. The months are not mentioned by name, except

 in one case where the month of Māgha is mentioned.
-They are purņimānta, i.e., they started after full moon and ended in full moon.
+They are purṇimānta, i.e., they started after full moon and ended in full moon.
 This is not expressly mentioned but can be inferred from the fact that the 14th, the 15th (Pañicadaßi) and the Pratipada, i.e., the first tithi are enjoined to be the days on which certain actions are forbidden.
 These must be the three days of invisibility of the moon, the 14th being before new moon, the 15th the new moon, and the first, the day after new moon, which were observed as unsuitable for

 many particular performances.
 4. The day reckoning was by the tithi (lunar day),